devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 _Figure XXX: Wisgen Dataflow [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

-I already covered how the favorite list works in detial in this chapter, so I won't go over it again.
+I already covered how the favorite list works in detail in this chapter, so I won't go over it again.
 The _Storage BLoC_ keeps a persistant copy of the favorite list on the device.
 It recievce a _Load-Event_ once on start-up, loads the old favorite list from its _Storage_, and adds it to the _Favortie BLoC_ though _Add-Events_.
 It also listens to the _Favorite BLoC_ and updates the persistant copy of the favorite list every time the _Favorite Bloc_ emits a new State. _Storage_ is also a plattform agnostic interface and it looks like this:

 ```dart
 ///Interface for a Generic List Provider